What does the admission committee look for in an applicant?

-For Critical Studies students, a double major is encouraged to broaden the scope of analyses of the film medium.
+For Cinema & Media Studies students, a double major is encouraged to broaden the scope of analyses of the film medium.
 It is imperative that students meet with advisors from both disciplines each semester to ensure that all requirements are completed for both degrees.
 Writing for Screen and Television and Film and TV Production students may find it difficult to plan out a second major due to the structure of the program.
 However, many students are able to complete a minor with the aid of their respective academic advisors.
 Animation and Interactive Entertainment students are able to double major, but are encouraged to seek academic planning advice from their respective counselors as soon as possible after deciding to pursue a double major.
 It is also possible to combine Interactive Entertainment and/or Animation with one of the other majors.

 Are there any study abroad options for Cinematic Arts students?

 Although there are no study abroad programs directly affiliated with the School of Cinematic Arts, many of our students do participate in the various programs offered by the USC Office of Overseas Studies.
 Cinematic Arts students are required to receive approval from their advisors before enrolling in a study abroad program.
 Up to two cinema courses may be transferred (with departmental approval) to the major from a study abroad program.
 Substitution options and restrictions will vary by major, as such students are required to meet with their Cinema advisor prior to applying for Study Abroad.